Welcome to our Trainer Academy NASM Practice Test.

-Coming in with a pass rate of 64%, this means that test takers are likely to pass, but also have a chance of failing.
+Coming in with a pass rate of 64%, means that test takers are likely to pass, but also have a chance of failing.

 NASM-CPT is a popular certification, so it must mean enough people pursue and pass it, there’s no reason you can’t be one of them.

 All you need to do is prepare adequately of course.

-That means focusing your study engagements of the domain layout we’ve just indicated as well as making sure you tap into the best study material options.
+That means focusing your study engagements on the domain layout we’ve just indicated as well as making sure you tap into the best study material options.

 But in order to guarantee success and optimize your odds, we suggest you go for a third-party suite of study materials such as what we offer here at Trainer Academy.

-In the meantime, why not get acquainted with the NASM CPT exam by trying out each domain’s most challenging questions, since nasm practice test questions are one of the best ways to prepare for the exam.
+In the meantime, why not get acquainted with the NASM-CPT exam by trying out each domain’s most challenging questions, since nasm practice test questions are one of the best ways to prepare for the exam.